markgw/uh-nlp19/docs/day5/index.md

 * Compute the perplexity given the log-probability.
 * What does the perplexity of a language model describe?
 Explain shortly.
 * How could we find out whether the HMM language model is 'good'?
-Explain shortly
+Explain shortly.
 * **Submit the perplexity value and explanations**

 ## Exercise 3: Text annotation